Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 | 2 | 100 | 1.26e-5 |
 | 2 | 250 | 2.04e-6 |

+The error decreases steadily as N increases, indicating strong and stable convergence for large delay values.
 ---

 #### Case 2: q = 0.8